1) How much does a solar system cost?

 8) Do you provide any type of financing?

-If you have equity in your home, your bank can provide either a Home Equity Loan, or a Home Equity Line of Credit.
-The rate for these loans are at an all time low.
+Yes, we offer financing with a low rate through a lender.
+This costs you no money out of pocket.
+You need a FICO score of at least 650, or if you have equity in your home, your bank can provide either a Home Equity Loan, or a Home Equity Line of Credit.
 Other solar pv owners have used either savings or retirement accounts to purchase the system since the return on investment (ROI) is much greater than what is currently earned by either a savings account or a certificate of deposit.
 In most cases it is above 11%.
 They feel that it is a better investment to lower their monthly electric bill while having a higher return than what they are currently earning with other financial vehicles.

 9) How long does it take to install solar on my home?